Pick Your Own Apple Farms Near London

 During our last visit, we went for apples but the choice was quite limited (in terms of varieties, not actual number of fruit) and we enjoyed having a rental car for the day to harvest pumpkins (for Halloween), various squashes (for the winter), sweet corn off the plant (for right now) and a few late plums.
 If you’re interested by rare or special apples, this might not be the best choice but if you seek a one-stop shop, this is great.

-Public transport-wise, Garsons is accessible by bus (458, 515 and K3) as well as by train (either Esher or Hersham train stations, both a 40 minute walk, or a short taxi ride to Garsons.
+- by train (either Esher or Hersham train stations, both a 40-minute walk, or a short taxi ride to Garsons.
 Note that only Esher station has a taxi rank.)

 Details: Winterdown Road, West End, Esher, Surrey, KT10 8LS.
 Phone: 01372 464389.